 495 Botanical Garden Internship Fall, Spring, Summer.
 2 to 8 credits.
 A student may earn a maximum of 8 credits in all enrollments for this course.
 R: Approval of department.
 SA: BOT 495 Activities, functions and organization of botanical gardens.
 Principles of live plant curation.
 498 Undergraduate Research Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
-P: (BS 110 and BS 111) or (PLB 105 and PLB 106) or (LB 144 and LB 145) or ((BS 148H and BS 149H) and completion of Tier I writing requirement) R: Approval of department.
+P: (BS 161 and BS 162 and BS 171 and BS 172) or (LB 144 and LB 145) or ((BS 181H and BS 182H and BS 191H and BS 192H) and completion of Tier I writing requirement) R: Approval of department.
 SA: BOT 498 Laboratory and/or field research in an area of plant biology.

 499 Senior Seminar Spring.
 2(2-0) A student may earn a maximum of 4 credits in all enrollments for this course.
 P: (PLB 498) and completion of Tier I writing requirement SA: BOT 499 A capstone experience that focuses on current developments and issues in plant biology.
 Scientific writing and oral presentation.
 800 Seminar in Plant Biology Fall.
 1(1-0) A student may earn a maximum of 4 credits in all enrollments for this course.
 R: Open only to graduate students.
-SA: Current research and approaches in plant biology.
+SA: BOT 800 Current research and approaches in plant biology.